How To Protect The Exterior of Your RV

 303 Aerospace Protectant

 I get this question a lot, so I figured that I would dedicate a page on my website to this topic.
 There are two steps you can take to insure that the exterior of your RV stays like new for as long as you own it.Join the Good Sam Club Today!
 The Official RV Community Club

 The first way is to cover your RV when it is not in use.
 A good RV Cover will help prevent damage from exposure to the elements.
 That being said, a lot of RVers use their RVs year round and need excellent protection when the RV is not covered.

 Let me tell you about a product you can use on the exterior of your RV that will help protect it when you cannot cover it.
 The product is called 303 Aerospace Protectant.
 303 Aerospace Protectant is really is like "SPF 40 Sunscreen for your RV".

 Rather than waxing your RV You should 303 Protectant at least twice a year.
 Here are the benefits of using 303 Aerospace Protectant on your RV:

 303 is THE LEADER in UV screening technology.
 Regular use gives 100% Prevention of UV caused slow-fade with regular use.
-No other "protectant" beautifies as intensely, protects as powerfully or lasts as
+No other "protectant" beautifies as intensely, protects as powerfully or lasts as long.

 Because of its enduring cosmetic properties, the resistance of 303-treated surfaces to dust, soiling, and staining, its water repellency and unparalleled protective characteristics, manufacturers worldwide recommend 303 Aerospace Protectant.